JenAlchimowicz/Multi-Agent-Reinforcement-Learning-simulating-collaboration-with-VDN-and-IQL/README.md

 On the contrary, a greedy behaviour would be for the agent closer to the food to immediately eat it.

 ### State Space
 For simplicity and faster training, we use a feature vector for the state representation.
-The observable state space for each agent consists of a 7-element cevtor:
+The observable state space for each agent consists of a **7-element vector**:
 - Two elements to describe the relative x and y distance to the food
 - Two elements to describe the relative x and y distance to the home
 - Two elements to describe the relative x and y distance to the other agent